5 More Schools and Their Founders

 A private school in its infancy is quite different from the mature community it becomes over time.
 I wonder what the founders of these five schools would think about them today.
 I bet they would be very proud of their creations.

 It is fascinating to delve into the beginnings of a private school.
-It's the time when the school is so malleable and so strongly influenced by its founder's zeal and lofty goals.
+It's when the school is so malleable and strongly influenced by its founder's zeal and lofty goals.
 The community is tiny compared to what it will morph into over the years, indeed over the centuries, in some cases.
-The hardships and sacrifices which are endured are almost unimaginable in this day and age. when new schools seem to pop out of a delivery box fully funded and all set to go.
+The hardships and sacrifices that are endured are almost unimaginable in this day and age. when new schools seem to pop out of a delivery box that is fully funded and all set to go.

-I hope that you will explore these five schools against the backdrop which I have set out above.
-They are unique as private schools always are.
+I hope you will explore these five schools against the backdrop I have set out above.
+They are unique, as private schools always are.
 They have great personalities, characters, and rich histories.
-Yet they share a common theme and purpose: to provide the very best well-rounded education for their students so that their graduates can make a difference in the world today.
+Yet they share a common theme and purpose: to provide their students the best well-rounded education so that their graduates can make a difference in today's world.

 Annie Wright School, Tacoma, Washington

 Overview: The school was established by an Episcopal bishop.
 James Paddock with the financial support of businessman Charles Wright.
-Bishop Paddock named the school in honor of Wright's daughter Annie.
+Bishop Paddock named the school in honor of Wright's daughter, Annie.
 The school was a girls' school until the earthquake of 1949 damaged Lowell School, the local boys' school.
 AWS set up temporary quarters for boys.
 The coeducational program expanded to 8th grade in the 1970s.

-Overview: BCS or The Lennoxville Classical School as The Reverend Lucius Doolittle preferred it to be called was a boys school until the 1970s.
-In 1972 King's Hall, Compton, a girls' school merged with BCS to create the coeducational community the school now is.
+Overview: BCS, or The Lennoxville Classical School, as The Reverend Lucius Doolittle preferred it to be called, was a boy's school until the 1970s.
+In 1972, King's Hall, Compton, a girls' school, merged with BCS to create the coeducational community the school now is.

 Harrow, Harrow on the Hill, Middlesex, United Kingdom

-Overview: The rivalry between Eton and Harrow is rather like that between Exeter and Andover.
+Overview: The rivalry between Eton and Harrow is somewhat like that between Exeter and Andover.
 Perhaps it's best just to say that the four schools represent the acme of boarding schools and leave it at that.
 Queen Elizabeth granted the charter to a farmer to establish this school in the 16th century.
 Stuffy and formal, you might be thinking?
 Perhaps for North American 21st-century tastes.
 But don't let the boaters and gowns mask the reality that this is one of the finest institutions of learning in the world at the secondary level.
 If your son can make the grade here, the world is his oyster.
 Literally.

 McCallie School, Chattanooga, Tennessee

-Founded in 1905 Number of students: 917 boys, day Grades 6-12 Setting: Suburban
+• Number of students: 917 boys, day

 The Study, Westmount, Quebec

-Founded in 1915 Number of students: 386 girls, day Grades K-11 Setting: Urban
+• Number of students: 386 girls, day

-Overview: Margaret Gascoigne, the founder, "believed that girls should be taught things that really matter”.
+Overview: Margaret Gascoigne, the founder, "believed that girls should be taught things that really matter.”
 2011 is a far cry from 1915 when The Study was founded.
 The opportunities available to young women these days would boggle the mind of an early 20th-century girl.

 Resources